Double-ended queue: Dynamic array

-Purely functional implementation
+Functional and persistent implementations

 Doubly linked lists cannot be used as immutable data structures.
 And an immutable array would be highly inefficient (an array is often simulated by a tree).
 A purely functional implementation of the deque can be based on stack, that is easily implemented with a singly linked list as an immutable and persistent structure.

 There are several works in the literature dealing with this problem.
 All of these use two key ideas.
 The first is that a deque can be represented by a pair of stacks, one representing the front part of the deque and the other representing the reversal of the rear part.
 When one side becomes empty because of too many pop or eject operations, the deque, now all on one stack, is copied into two stacks each containing half of the deque elements.
 This fifty-fifty split guarantees that such copying, even though expensive, happens infrequently.
 A simple amortization argument shows that this gives a linear-time simulation of a deque by a constant number of stacks: k deque operations starting from an empty deque are simulated by O(k) stack operations.